osbrjp/.github/profile/README.md

-# Welcome to our profile
+# Welcome to our page

 Hello👋, we are OSBR based in Malaysia and Japan.
 Small team, but with a passion for spreading good ideas.
 Our focus is on developing LLM-powered software, primarily using TypeScript.
 We are always welcome to connect with our future collaborators, please feel free to reach out to us.